Corvimae/kaizo-ironmon-plus/rules.md

 Field Center-like healing, such as the S.S.
 Anne heal, is banned if you are in a dungeon.

 #### 3.09 - Swapping Pokémon
-You may not swap Pokémon to remove non-volatile status conditions.
+You may not swap Pokémon to remove volatile status conditions.

 * (a) You may swap out if you are affected by Perish Song, but you must immediately swap back.